10 important commercial real estate metrics

 Rather than letting yourself get overwhelmed, asking these questions over and over again… you need a plan of attack.

-By appointing some key commercial real estate metrics (and creating a plan to measure them), you’ll be able to take the first step towards using organizational data to your advantage.
+By appointing some key commercial real estate metrics (and creating a plan to measure them), you’ll be able to take the first step towards using organisational data to your advantage.

 1. Revenue growth